Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{Experiments on HaN}

 Our proposed method and seven comparison models segment six regions in this dataset.
-As shown in the Table I, the Cascaded MERIT model achieves excellent segmentation performance, with an average DSC of 74.71\% and an average HD95 of 2.532mm.
+As shown in the Table \ref{tab:HAN}, the Cascaded MERIT model achieves excellent segmentation performance, with an average DSC of 74.71\% and an average HD95 of 2.532mm.
 Our designed MCFNet improves the average DSC by 2.81\% and reduces the average HD95 by 0.079mm compared to Cascaded MERIT.
-The experimental results in Table I show that our model significantly improves the segmentation of the left submandibular gland.
+The results in Table \ref{tab:HAN} indicate that our model achieves a substantial performance gain on the left submandibular gland.

-As shown in the first row of Fig. 6, we observe that our proposed method does not exhibit under-segmentation or over-segmentation compared to the comparison models.
-For example, UNet incorrectly identifies the mandibular region, while Swin-Unet fails to fully recognize the brainstem region, resulting in under-segmentation.
-Additionally, UCTransNet fails to accurately distinguish between the left and right parotid glands.
+In the first row of Fig. \ref{fourDatasets}, we see that our method avoids both under-segmentation and over-segmentation.
+However, UNet misidentifies the mandibular region, Swin-Unet under-segments the brainstem, and UCTransNet struggles to distinguish between the left and right parotid glands.